devkai4/eks-monitoring-logging-platform/README.md

 - **Alerting system** for critical issues and performance anomalies
 - **ServiceMonitor** support for automatic discovery of custom metrics endpoints
 - **Persistent storage** for long-term metric retention
+- **Sample microservices** with custom metrics exporters for demonstrations

 ### Logging